Ragnar Zolberg

-Ragnar Zolberg (born 2 December 1986) is an Icelandic singer-songwriter and a multi-instrumentalist.
+Ragnar Zolberg (born 2 December 1986) is an Icelandic multi-instrumentalist, singer and songwriter.

 Zolberg is a founding member of Sign, and has released five studio albums with that band.
 Zolberg joined Pain of Salvation in 2011 as their guitar player and part-time singer and appeared on their 2014 album Falling Home, the 2016 live album "Remedy Lane Re:lived" and 2017 album In the Passing Light of Day.
 He parted ways with the band in April 2017 due to differences with band leader Daniel Gildenlöw.

 Ragnar embarked on a solo career by the age of 11 when he released his first album Upplifun in 1998.
 He has since then released several solo albums.